Qld Land Surveying Commission

 2020 Registered Surveyor Competency Framework Series

-- How to use and maintain GNSS surveying instruments, Dale Atkinson – click here
+- How to use and maintain GNSS surveying instruments, Dale Atkinson – older than 18 months so now members only via eCPD Archive

-- How to Establish, measure and adjust horizontal and vertical survey control using GNSS, Graham Jensen – click here
+- How to Establish, measure and adjust horizontal and vertical survey control using GNSS, Graham Jensen – older than 18 months so now members only via eCPD Archive

 - Survey and calculate volumes and quantities, Lee Hellen – click here